 The appearance of warts vary from the scaly flat lesions on the epithelium of individuals with EV, to the aceto-white flat CIN lesion of the cervix.
 It may be hard to distinguish wart lesions from other lesions such as molluscum.
 The methods which are in routine use are:

-DNA-DNA hybridization and PCR techniques have been developed in research laboratories.
+Detection of viral nucleic acid by PCR or hybridization probes.
+DNA-DNA hybridization and PCR techniques have been developed.
 The Southern blot is the most sensitive and specific hybridization technique but is labor-intensive and time-consuming.
 Dot-blot is available in commercial kits and is as sensitive as Southern blot but not as specific, being unable to distinguish between cross-reacting closely related viruses.
 RNA probes are more sensitive than DNA probes because of the stability of the RNA-RNA or RNA-DNA hybrids compared to DNA-DNA hybrids.
 Commercial high sensitivity hybridization assays such as the Digene hybrid capture will detect HPV types that are associated with cervical cancers from biopsies of genital lesions.
 However, the usefulness of these tests in a histopathological setting remains controversial and more research is required.